 Any conduct contrary to the Core Values of the organization.

 APNA will not intercede or impose any penalty on any Member who is in compliance with their own contractual obligations.
 Each Member is responsible for creating and managing their contractual agreements with both clients and nannies or service providers.
 APNA will not intervene in personal disputes between members or their representatives.
 APNA is unable to entertain complaints against non-members.

 Each member agency is responsible for creating and managing their contractual agreements with both clients and nannies or service providers.
 APNA will not intercede or impose any penalty on any member agency who is in compliance with their own contractual obligations.

 A Complaint is registered by completing the APNA Member Complaint Form here (all are required fields):

 This Complaint Form must be complete in order to register a formal complaint against a current member of the Association of Professional Nanny Agencies.
-All complaints will be investigated by the Ethics Committee.
-All or part of the complaint may be shared with the current member agency involved during the process of investigating the complaint.
+All complaints against Members will be investigated by the Ethics Committee.
 Anonymous complaints will not be considered.

 The Ethics Committee’s goal is to resolve all complaints within thirty (30) days.
 While every effort will be made to conduct an unbiased review, member agencies that do not respond in a timely manner may be subject to censure or revocation of membership due to non-responsiveness.